loganblevins/rsucalc/README.md

 # RSU Calculator CLI

+> ⚠️ **AI-Generated Code Disclaimer**: This project was largely written by AI (Claude) and contains significant amounts of AI-generated code and documentation.
+While functional and tested, much of the content may be considered "AI slop" - use at your own discretion and verify calculations independently for any financial decisions.

 A command-line tool for calculating RSU (Restricted Stock Unit) vesting scenarios and determining required sale prices to achieve target net income.

 ## Overview